myd7349/SharpLSL/Source/SharpLSL.Natives/README.md

 [SharpLSL.Native.win-x86-badge]: https://img.shields.io/nuget/v/SharpLSL.Native.win-x86.svg
 [SharpLSL.Native.win-x86-nuget]: https://www.nuget.org/packages/SharpLSL.Native.win-x86

+During the packaging process, liblsl binary archives are automatically downloaded from the [liblsl-ci-build](https://github.com/myd7349/liblsl-ci-build) release page and then packed into the corresponding NuGet packages named `SharpLSL.Native.[rid]`.

 # License

 These packages only bundle the dynamic libraries of [liblsl](https://github.com/sccn/liblsl), thus using the same licensing agreement as liblsl.
 Please refer to the [LICENSE](./LICENSE) file for more information.